 Notable Yuan-ti Purebloods

-5e Yuan-Ti purebloods are typically perfectionists in nature, resorting to the usage of high-quality Weapons only.
-They prefer ranged combat over the melee, and like to use distance to their advantage.
-Trained Yuan-Ti favors the Ranger style of combat, and are considered powerful and very valuable assets in battle.
+5e Yuan-Ti purebloods are typically perfectionists in nature, resorting to the usage of high quality Weapons only.
+They prefer ranged combat over melee, and like to use distance to their advantage.
+Trained Yuan-Ti favor the Ranger style of combat, and are considered powerful and very valuable assets in battle.

-Their choice of equipment ranges from bored scimitars, studded leather armor, and heavy shields, usually moving towards a heavy Armor set up, leading to a very tank-like skill set for those times when they get up close and personal.
-On the flip side, however, 5e Yuan-Ti poisons their arrows and their daggers to get an upper hand on their opponents in combat.
+Their choice of equipment ranges from bored scimitars, studded leather Armor and heavy shields, usually moving towards a heavy Armor set up, leading to a very tank like skill set for those times when they get up close and personal.
+On the flip side however, 5e Yuan-Ti poison their arrows and their daggers to get an upper hand on their opponents in combat.

 Society and Religion

-As a part of their nature, the 5e Yuan-Ti serve very special and specific roles in a society like being assassins, or spies, attributed to their ability to mask their identity with ease.
+As a part of their nature, the 5e Yuan-Ti serve very special and specific roles in society like being assassins, or spies, attributed to their ability of masking their identity with ease.

-Their nature of masking their serpentine features with ease also gives them an upper hand in covert missions.
+Their nature of masking their serpentine features with ease also gives them and upper hand in covert missions.

-Most of the 5e Yuan-Ti purebloods are devout disciples of Seth.
-Purebloods who have a nature of wandering, worship the god Varae instead of Seth.
+Most of the 5e Yuan-Ti purebloods are devout disciples of Sseth.
+Purebloods who have a nature of wandering, worship the god Varae instead of Sseth.
 A few sets of Yuan-Ti are known to worship demons as well.